Honolulu Museum of Art: HoMA Café & Coffee Bar

 The café was established in 1969.
 It had a simple menu and for over 20 years was operated by volunteers.
 Professional management and staff were gradually added.
-In September 1999, the café was moved during construction of the Luce Pavilion Complex, and more than doubled in size to 3100 sqft.
+In 1999, the café moved during construction of the Luce Pavilion Complex, and more than doubled in size to 3100 sqft.
 It overlooks a granite fountain with a reflection pond and sculptures by Jun Kaneko.

-The HoMA Café offers casual, contemporary cuisine and refreshments along with a signature island-style hospitality, complementing the museum experience.
-The open-air Café is a designated ocean-friendly restaurant, committed to operating as sustainably as possible.
+The HoMA Café offers casual contemporary cuisine and refreshments in a relaxed setting, complementing the museum experience.
+The open-air café also follows ocean-friendly practices as part of its commitment to more sustainable operations.

-The Coffee Bar is outdoors in the museum's Palm Courtyard, with a selection of coffee and tea drinks, beer and wines, and grab-and-go menu items.
+The Coffee Bar is outdoors in the museum's Palm Courtyard, with a selection of coffee and tea drinks, beer and wine, and grab-and-go menu items.

-There is no museum admission charge to dine at the Café during lunch hours.
+There is no charge to dine at the Café during lunch hours.